 Reading Unit 3 - Make an original book jacket (Fold the book jacket over a book; take book home after judging leaving book jacket for display.)
-OR a workable puppet depicting a character from the book OR a written article advertising the book.
-Be prepared to discuss how the book jacket or puppet relates to the story or character.
+OR a written article advertising the book.
+Be prepared to discuss how the book jacket relates to the story or character.